2021 - Minella Times

 LAKE VIEW LAD (IRE) (2010) gr g Oscar (IRE) - Missy O’Brien (IRE) (Supreme Leader) - Won NHF, 3 hurdles and 5 chases between 2015 & 2022.
 A lovely grey horse who was in particularly good form before he lined up for his first National in 2019 having won the Rehearsal Chase at Newcastle, the Rowland Meyrick at Wetherby and had finished third in the Ultima at the Festival.
 He was hampered four out in the National and was pulled up.
 Later that year he did taste success at Aintree over the MIldmay course when he took the Many Clouds Chase but he showed little in his next two starts so was easy to back for his second National which ended at the very first fence.
 A week later he turned out again for the Scottish National and finished seventh.
 He was last seen in the Eider Chase at Newcastle in February 2022.

 MINELLACELEBRATION (IRE) (2010) b g - King’s Theatre (IRE) - Knockarton (IRE) (KIng’s Ride (IRE) - Won 3 hurdles and 8 chases between 2015 & 2022.
 Came from the pointing field where he was successful four times in 2015.
-He loved the Mildmay course gaining three wins but he had wind problems which required surgery on more than one occasion and led to spells on the sidelines.
+He loved the Mildmay course winning three times but he had wind problems which required surgery on more than one occasion which led to spells on the sidelines.
 He ran in two Becher Chases (finished one, unseated on the flat after the water the second) and also won a valuable handicap at Uttoxeter in the summer of 2018.
 He was an outsider in the National and unseated at the tenth fence when he stumbled on landing.
-He later won a hunter chase at Fakenham and was last seen pulling up in a veterans chast At Aintree in October 2022
+He later won a hunter chase at Fakenham and was last seen pulling up in a veterans chase at Aintree in October 2022

 MISTER MALARKEY (2013) ch g Malinas (GER) - Priscilla (Teenoso (USA)) - Won a hurdle and 5 chases between 2017 & 2023.
 Won three of his first four chases including the Reynoldstown Chase in February 2019.
 He added a second big chase at Ascot when he took the Silver Cup in December 2020.
 He also won a Grade 3 handicap (the old Racing Post Chase) at Kempton in February 2020.
 Clearly useful and on the back of wind surgery he was fancied for the National but he seemed to hate the experience, was tailed off by the end of the first circuit and called it a day soon afterwards.
 He didn’t return and was last seen at Cheltenham in April 2023.

 OK CORRAL (IRE) (2010) b g Mahler - Acoola (IRE) (Flemensfirth (USA)) - Won NHF, 2 hurdles and 3 chases between 2015 & 2021.
 Highlight was his victory in the old Great Yorkshire Chase in 2020.
-He was not seen out again after that win and was off the course for over a year before he lined up in the Ultima pulling up and being found to be lame.
+After that win he was off the course for over a year before he lined up in the Ultima pulling up and being found to be lame.
 The National was his next start - ambitious in the circumstances and it was not a happy experience.
 He was hampered at the first, was never travelling well and was pulled up.
 He did not race again.

 SUB LIEUTENANT (IRE) (2009) b g Brian Boru - Satellite Dancer (IRE) (Satco FR)) - Won NHF, 2 hurdles and 5 chases between 2013 & 2021.
 Won a bumper at the seventh start.
 Didn’t take as long to register a win over timber as he won his first hurdle at Fairyhouse in November 2014.
 He was at his best over fences in 2016-17 when he finished second in the Ryanair Chase and the Melling Chase.
 A year later he finished fourth in the Ryanair and fifth in the Bowl.
 He first ran over the National fences in the 2019 Topham finishing second.
 Two years later he was trained in the UK and was now ridden by Tabitha Worsley who nursed him home to finish a very distant fourteenth in 2021.
 Notably he was partnered by female riders on both his races over the National course.
 He was last seen pulling up at Exeter in December 2021.